-With an Internet e-commerce business, you will be more than likely shipping your products.
-Once a customer purchases a product, you must determine the best way to get the product to them.
+In most cases, once a customer purchases a product from your online store, you must determine the best way to ship the product to them.
 Many small and new businesses choose the “do it yourself” (DIY) method when it comes to shipping and fulfillment.
-DIY tends to be more work, but it can save a business on costs and may make sense for those online sellers that have lower product inventory and shipment volumes.
+DIY tends to be more work, but it can save a business on costs and may make more sense for online sellers that have lower product inventory and shipment volumes.
 Myriad things must be considered when you have reached this step in the eCommerce process.

 - Pricing.
 Not surprisingly, the more your site users are charged for shipping, the less likely they are to want to purchase your product.
 Online “shopping cart abandonment” is often caused by unexpectedly high shipping prices.
 In a study done by United Parcel Service (UPS,) 55 percent of shoppers abandoned their shopping carts before purchasing because shipping and handling costs were too high.